Skip Navigation

 What Are Peak Sun Hours?
 How Much Do Your Solar Panels Need?

-Date: July 8, 2024
+Date: January 8, 2026

-Defining Peak Sun Hours
+How Peak Sun Hours Are Measured

 Why Peak Sun Hours Are Important for Solar Energy